Cristian Albeanu

-Cristian Albeanu (born 5 October 1971) is a Romanian former footballer who played as a forward.
+Cristian Albeanu (born 5 October 1971) is a Romanian former footballer who played as a striker and second striker.

 Conviction

-On 25 September 1996 Albeanu was involved in a road accident while driving his car on the Bucharest - Ploiești road and hit one man who was regularly walking on the crosswalk.
+On 25 September 1996, Albeanu was involved in a road accident while driving his car on the Bucharest – Ploiești road and hit one man who was regularly walking on the crosswalk.
 The man died and Albeanu received a two-year suspended sentence.